Position

 • Plan and schedule roofing projects, ensuring timely completion.

-• Inspect roofing materials and equipment to ensure they are in good condition and suitable for use.
+• Inspect roofing materials and equipment to ensure they meet quality standards.

-• Prepare and maintain detailed records of work completed, materials used, and any issues encountered.
+• Prepare and maintain detailed project reports and documentation.

 Qualifications